tldr-pages/tldr/pages/common/screen.md

 `screen -S {{session_name}}`

-- Start a new daemon and log the output to screenlog.x:
+- Start a new daemon and log the output to `screenlog.x`:

 `screen -dmLS {{session_name}} {{command}}`